 The whole “you should mindlessly sign this template or OMG the legal fees!” argument is just one more example of the sleight-of-hand rhetoric peddled by very clever investors to dupe founders into penny wise, pound foolish decisions that end up lining an investor’s pocket.
 It can take only a few sentences, or even the deletion of a handful of words, to make the economics of a seed instrument more balanced.
 Smart entrepreneurs understand that experienced advisors can be extremely valuable (and efficient) “equalizers” in these sorts of negotiations.

 When I first reviewed the new post-money SAFE, my reaction was: what on earth is YC doing?
-I had a similar reaction to its so-called “Standard” Series A Term Sheet, which itself is far more investor friendly than the marketing conveys and should be rejected by entrepreneurs.
-Ironically, YC’s changes to the SAFE were purportedly driven by the need for “clarity,” and yet their recently released Series A term sheet leaves enormous control points vague and prone to gaming post-term sheet.
-The extra “clarity” in the SAFE favors investors.
-The vagueness in the Series A term sheet also favors investors.
+I had a similar reaction to YC’s so-called “Standard” Series A Term Sheet, which itself is far more investor friendly than the marketing conveys and should be rejected by entrepreneurs.
+Ironically, YC’s changes to the SAFE were purportedly driven by the need for “clarity,” and yet their recently released Series A term sheet leaves enormous control points vague and prone to gaming post-term sheet; providing far less clarity than a typical term sheet.
+The extra “clarity” in the Post-Money SAFE favors investors.
+The vagueness in the YC Series A term sheet also favors investors.
+I guess YC’s preference for clarity or vagueness rests on whether it benefits the money.
 Surprised?
-Entrepreneurs are going to get hurt by continuing to let investors unilaterally set their own so-called “standards.”
+Entrepreneurs and employees (common stockholders) are going to get hurt by continuing to let investors unilaterally set their own so-called “standards.”

 The most important thing any startup team needs to understand for seed fundraising is that a fully “standard” approach does not exist, and will not exist so long as entrepreneurs and investors continue to carry different priorities, and companies continue to operate in different contexts.
 Certainly a number of prominent investor voices want to suggest that a standard exists, and conveniently, it’s a standard they drafted; but it’s really just one option among many, all of which should be treated as flexibly negotiable for the context.